-Meghan Markle's First Kiss Story Is Honestly So Relatable
+Meghan Markle Told The Story Of Her First Kiss & It's Honestly So Relatable

 Meghan Markle is a pretty extraordinary lady.
 She somehow successfully transitioned from American TV actress to British royalty, and we're all just here for the ride.
 However, Meghan Markle's first kiss story is so relatable, it makes me feel like maybe I have a chance at marrying a real-life prince, too.